 Some Office Connector reports allow you specify which GL Accounts to include by using pattern matching (using the SQL LIKE operator).
 This allows you to chose which accounts to include or exclude by entering an account number pattern that consists of a combination of literal characters (that must match) and wildcard characters (that represent any alpha or numeric character).
 This article describes how to enter patterns that can be used with the GL Account field.

-The format of your account numbers is specific to how your company chose to implement Sage Timberline Office.
+The format of your account numbers is specific to how your company chose to implement Sage 300 Construction and Real Estate.
 Specifically, at the beginning of your implementation, General Ledger allowed you to segment your account number to represent your various companies, departments or other entities.
 These are represented in the prefix of the account which can consist of one to three prefix segments (each named according to its purpose).
 Your account format includes a base account segment representing the account number and that can optionally be followed by a suffix segment.
 The possible segments are shown below.

 |Prefix A||Prefix B||Prefix C||Base||Suffix|

 In order to supply a good pattern for selecting accounts on a report, it is important to know what your company's account format is.
 Your format will use the Base segment but all other segments may or may not be in use.
 Your format also consists of the separator characters that were chosen to separate each segment.

 When specifying a pattern that accounts need to match (to be included in your report); you can use two types of wildcard characters in addition to any literal characters.